Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Experimental Setup

 \section{Experimental Setup}

-The experimental setup as shown in Fig~\ref{fig:micalfig} is a miniaturized version of ICAL, called miniICAL, with just 11 layers of iron plates with RPCs between them.
-The size of iron layers in miniICAL is 4\,m\,$\times$\,4\,m\,$\times$\,0.056\,m.
-The total mass of miniICAL is 85\,ton.
-The iron plates are stacked one above another with a gap of 4.5\,cm in between them.
+The experimental setup as shown in Fig~\ref{fig:micalfig} (a) is a miniaturized version of ICAL, called mini-ICAL, with just 11 layers of iron plates with 10 RPCs between them.
+The mini-ICAL setup consists of 2 such stacks.
+The size of iron layers in mini-ICAL is 4\,m\,$\times$\,4\,m\,$\times$\,0.056\,m.
+The total mass of mini-ICAL is 85\,ton.
+The industrial production of the iron plates did not assure the required flatness.
+Hence the iron plates are stacked one above another with a gap of 4.5~cm in contrast to the original design of a 4~cm gap, which in turn ensured the easy installation of RPCs.
 Large area (175\,cm\,$\times$\,185\,cm) RPCs are placed in gaps.
-There are two stacks of RPC in the centre of the magnet system, each stack contains 10 RPCs, which are aligned vertically and this work is based on only one stack.
+RPCs with the same dimensions are planned for the main INO-ICAL detector.
+There are two stacks of RPCs in the centre of the magnet system, each stack contains 10 RPCs, which are aligned vertically and this work is based only on the front stack.
+The placement of RPCs along with the layer numbering scheme is shown in Fig~\ref{fig:micalfig} (b).

-The schematic view of the RPC in miniICAL is shown in Fig.~\ref{fig:rpcview}.
-RPCs are made by placing two thin glass plates of 3\,mm thickness, 2\,mm apart from each other.
-The gap between the two glass plates is maintained to be 2\,mm using poly-carbonate "button" spacers.
+The schematic view of the RPC in mini-ICAL is shown in Fig.~\ref{fig:rpcview}.
+RPCs are made by placing two thin glass plates of size 175\,cm$\times$185\,cm and 3\,mm thickness, placed 2\,mm apart from each other.
+The bulk resistivity of glass used is 3-4$\times$10$^{12} \Omega $cm \cite{raveendrababu}.
+The gap between the two glass plates is maintained to be 2\,mm using circular poly-carbonate "button" spacers of diameter 11\,mm.
+RPCs in layers 5, 7, 9 have 81 spacers, and all the remaining layers have 64 spacers placed as shown in Fig.~\ref{fig:rpcdraw}.
 The sides are sealed with side spacers, forming a chamber.
-There are inlet and outlet nozzles at the corners of the chamber through which the gas mixture will be flown.
+The fully assembled RPC is shown in Fig.~\ref{fig:rpcfullyassembled}.
+There are two sets of inlet and outlet nozzles through which the gas mixture is flown.
 The outer surfaces of the glass chamber are coated with a thin film of graphite paint.
-This is to apply high voltage across the chamber.
+The graphite paint is applied by the screen printing technique.
+The surface resistivity of the graphite coat is in the range of 0.6-1.5\,M$\Omega/\square$.
+This graphite coating permits the application of high voltage across the chamber as well as allows induced electrical signals to pass through it.
 The RPCs are operated at different high voltages based on the efficiency plateau using the muon data \cite{cmsrpc}.
-The applied high voltage for optimum performance varies from 9.8\,kV to 10.2\,kV for different RPC.
-Thin layer (50\,$\mu$m) of mylar sheet (insulator) is kept in between the chamber and pickup panels on both sides.
-The pickup panel is made of the copper (readout) strips with a width of 2.8\,cm and the inter-strip gap of 0.2\,cm pasted on the plastic like honeycomb material.
-The other side of the pickup panel is pasted with thin aluminum foil and is connected to the ground.